Sn0wBaall/Wallpapers/README.md

-WALLPAPERS
+This repository takes wallpapers from [gh0stzk](https://github.com/gh0stzk/dotfiles), and other wallpapers from this page https://wallpapercave.com.

-This repository takes wallpapers from [Ghost1nTh3SSH](https://github.com/Ghost1nTh3SSH/dotfiles), and other wallpapers from this page https://wallpapercave.com.
+---
 ## Installation

 ```